First Luther cabinet: Security policy and the Locarno Treaties

 At the Locarno conference (5–16 October), Stresemann and Luther were able to achieve their goals to a sufficient degree with regard to Article 16, the form of the western security arrangement (also known as the Rhine Pact and the arbitration conventions).
 No progress was made on the duration of the occupation.
-No clear reply came from Chamberlain and Aristide Briand on German concerns about the creation of permanent observer institutions in the demilitarized zone: the relevant article's wording was not final and it might never be implemented.
-No assurances were give by the Allies at the conference regarding the changes to the occupation regime desired by the Germans.
+No clear reply came from Chamberlain and Aristide Briand on German concerns about the creation of permanent observer institutions in the demilitarised zone: the relevant article's wording was not final and it might never be implemented.
+No assurances were given by the Allies at the conference regarding the changes to the occupation regime desired by the Germans.
 On the issue of German infractions of the disarmament agreement, it was agreed that Germany would inform the Allies about the measures it had taken.
 The conference of Allied ambassadors would then fix a date for withdrawal from the Cologne area and express a firm expectation that Germany would comply with all the demands of the note of 5 January not already fulfilled in the short term.

-The ministers who remained in Berlin during the conference were then informed about the results, and a majority argued that the treaties not be initialled, only the less binding protocols.
+The ministers who remained in Berlin during the conference were then informed about the results, and a majority argued that the treaties should not be initialled, only the less binding protocols.
 Stresemann and Luther, however, refused and on 16 October fully agreed to the results of the negotiations.

-When they returned to Berlin, they managed to convince the rest of the cabinet, which met with President Paul von Hindenburg (see below) of the necessity of their actions.
-On 22 October the cabinet agreed unanimously to bring the treaties into force.
-Yet within hours, the DNVP parliamentary membership criticized the results of Locarno and declared that it would not be able to support any treaty that "sacrificed German territory or people".
+When they returned to Berlin, they managed to convince the rest of the cabinet, which met with President Paul von Hindenburg (see below), of the necessity of their actions.
+On 22 October, the cabinet agreed unanimously to bring the treaties into force.
+Yet within hours, the DNVP parliamentary membership criticised the results of Locarno and declared that it would not be able to support any treaty that "sacrificed German territory or people".
 Luther and Schiele tried to calm the waves by way of a government declaration stating that Article 1 of the treaty implied only a renunciation of war, not of the right of self-determination or peaceful changes to the borders.
 However, since the note was treated confidentially and not transmitted to the Allies as demanded by the DNVP, its Reichstag group voted to leave the coalition on 25 October.